Party Up (Up in Here): Music video

 The music video depicts DMX as being caught up in a case of mistaken identity at a bank holdup.
 The video premiered on the week of April 3, 2000.
-It has over 180 million views on YouTube as of October 2024.
+It has over 197 million views on YouTube as of January 2026.
 The video was shot at the Frost Bank building on Market Street in Galveston, Texas.

 In media and sports

 "Party Up" is used by Chilean wrestler Perfecto Bundy, as his entrance song.

-The 1999-2000 Los Angeles Lakers were seen singing the song’s hook after their series-clinching win over the Indiana Pacers in the 2000 NBA Finals.
+The 1999-2000 Los Angeles Lakers were heard singing the song’s hook after their series-clinching win over the Indiana Pacers in the 2000 NBA Finals.

 The song is played at Lincoln Financial Field at every Philadelphia Eagles home game every time the Philadelphia Eagles score a touchdown, at Dodger Stadium at every Los Angeles Dodgers home game when they hit a home run, and at T-Mobile Park when the Seattle Mariners hit a home run.

 Electronic Arts licensed the track for the 2003 sports video game Tiger Woods PGA Tour 2004, where it plays as an intro.